 ISIS took their lives, but the American Media took their reputations

 in the summer of 2017. an American couple Jay Austin and Lauren Geoghgen left their comfortable jobs in Washington DC and began a bike tour of the world.
 The couple blogged and Instagrammed their journey writing about the challenges and rewards of they encountered.
-In July of this year, while biking through Tajikistan, the couple, as well as two other cyclists from Switzerland and the Netherlands, were killed when they were deliberately run off the road and stabbed.
+In July of 2019, while biking through Tajikistan, the couple, as well as two other cyclists from Switzerland and the Netherlands, were killed when they were deliberately run off the road and stabbed.
 ISIS militants took credit for the murders.

 On August 15th several popular websites ran the story with the sensationalistic and patently misleading headline of “Millennial Couple bikes through ISIS territory to prove ‘Humans are kind’ and gets killed.”
 Now I understand the purpose of having a website is to get people to read it and in turn get a look at advertisers selling their wares, and that often necessitates a ‘grabber headline” but this is beyond the pale.
 The article mocks the couple as some sort of deluded idealistic missionaries who were cursed with a rude awakening because they dared to trust someone of a different religion.
 It perpetuates an idea common with many conservatives that outside the barricades of the American fortress lies the evil unwashed hordes eager to kill them.
-Even the term “Millenial” is used pejoratively (IMO) as it implies an immature, naive entitled progressive who got their comeuppance by the hard cold world.
+Even the term “Millennial” is used pejoratively (IMO) as it implies an immature, naive entitled progressive who got their comeuppance by the hard cold world.
 The truth is, the couple posted both positive and negative encounters and were meticulous in the planning of their routes.
 They had worked hard for years to save the money to travel.
 The comments on the page were stunning in their casual cruelty.
-They got what they deserved for ‘trusting muslims’ seemed to be the consensus.
+They got what they deserved for ‘trusting Muslims’ seemed to be the consensus.

 Nowhere in the couples blogs did they ever say they were on a mission to prove the goodness of others only that traveling was an adventure and learning experience.
 Also, the nation of Tajikistan is not actual “ISIS territory” or even near the center of activity for the organization.
 (Their focus is in Iraq and Syria which are hundreds of miles away.)
 Nor is the nation a hotbed of terrorist activity.
 The State Department has the country listed as a low to moderate risk.
 Not that the average American would grasp this given their woeful knowledge of geography.
 Chances are great the four men who murdered these people were nothing more than opportunists who claimed affiliation with ISIS only for the notoriety.